ParallelMaths/parallel/pages/tutorinfo.md

 We are particularly keen to hear from tutors who have experience of teaching A Level Maths and A Level Further Maths, as well as tutors who are comfortable preparing students for UKMT challenges.

-New tutors starting in September will be offered £30 per 50-minute tutorial, and will be able to choose the days and times that work best for them.
+Tutors are paid £30 per 50-minute tutorial, and will be able to choose the days and times that work best for them.

 ## Application process